Elon, North Carolina

 They sent therefore and gathered together all the lords of the Philistines and said, “Send away the ark of the God of Israel, and let it return to its own place, that it may not kill us and our people.”
 For there was a deathly panic throughout the whole city.
 THE HAND OF GOD was very heavy there.
 (I Samuel 5:11 ESV)

 What specifically was the disease?
 We don’t know for sure.
 Some old versions say “emerods” (KJV, Young’s Literal Translation, Douay Rheims, JPS Tanakh 1917).
 What are emerods?
 It is an archaic term for hemorrhoids, which is what some translations actually say (NAB, Darby Version, Kempton Translation, Jubilee Bible 2000) but this is unlikely, because hemorrhoids don’t kill people.
-I have never had any hemorrhoids myself but have been told that, even though hemorrhoids are very painful, they won’t kill you.
-This is terminal.
-People get these tumors and die.
+Hemorrhoids are painful but they won’t kill you.
+This was terminal.
+People who get these tumors died.

 Other people say that it was the Bubonic Plague or Black Death (so TLB) because mice or rats are mentioned four times in I Samuel 6 and they were carriers of that disease.
 Fleas would get on a rat and then on a person and they would get a bacterial infection, which would lead to inflammation and huge blister boils in the lymph nodes.